putriiiyyy/FinalTask_BankMuamalat_BI-Analyst/README.md

 - ProductCategoryName (category_name)
 - TotalSales (total_sales)

-Q4: From the table created in question number 3, save the result as a CSV file.
-Then, using Looker Studio, create a visualization that displays the sales data.
-The visualization must include at least:
+*Q4: Using Looker Studio, create a visualization that displays the sales data* The visualization must include at least:
 - Total overall sales
 - Total overall sales by product category
 - Total overall quantity by product category